There are six topics in this section relating to Writing and assessments:

 - many students just look at their mark and don’t read the comments carefully.
 This is a mistake.
-You need to read and understand what your tutor thought of the different parts of your assignment
+It is important to read and understand what your tutor thought of the different parts of your assignment

 - the assessment may be over but that does not mean the feedback is now irrelevant

-- note down all the comments that have been made about how you could improve your work.
+- note down all the comments that were made about how you could improve your work.
 This helps you understand good performance and what is expected of you

 - review the assignment guidelines to make sure you understand where you could have done better

-- tutors may give advice on common errors made in students' work in lectures or other sessions.
-For some modules, your tutors will provide model answers after you have completed an assignment.
+- tutors may give advice on common errors made in students' work in general feedback from the assessment, or in lectures or other sessions.
+For some modules, your tutors provide sample answers.
 Work through these examples to see where you went wrong and how to improve

-- identify some goals to help you improve next time
+- identify specific goals to help you improve next time

 - always re-read the comments before you start your next piece of written work.